|

 (Routledge, 2019), argues for a renewed emphasis on

-literary/theoretical scholarship, from the decentering of the author
+from the decentering of the author in Mallarmé,

-Braidotti, and others whose work emphasizes the decentering of the
+whose work emphasizes the decentering of the human in

-human in favor of a turn toward the nonhuman, whether understood in
+favor of a turn toward the nonhuman, whether

 transcendence, specifically in terms of what Pierre Teilhard de